-The Center for Countering Digital Hate deals with the increasing use of racial and religious intolerance, sexism, homophobia, and other forms of identity-based hate to polarise societies and undermine democracy.
-We find practical solutions to this threat, producing policy solutions and actions we can all take to counter hate.
+The Center for Countering Digital Hate's primary goal is to disrupt alliances between hate actors and political actors in digital spaces.
+The Center was established to deal with the increasing use of racial and religious intolerance, sexism, homophobia, and other forms of identity-based hate to polarise societies and undermine democracy.

-CCDH works with practitioners in diverse fields, such as political science, behavioural science, the law, countering violent extremism and counterterrorism, child protection and identity-based hate to develop strategies that strengthen tolerance, liberalism and democracy, and counterstrategies to new forms of political hate.
+CCDH works with practitioners in diverse fields, such as political science, behavioural science, the law, countering violent extremism (CVE), counterterrorism and child protection to develop strategies that strengthen tolerance, liberalism and democracy, and counterstrategies to new forms of hate and misinformation.